Rate-In: Information-Driven Adaptive Dropout Rates for Improved Inference-Time Uncertainty Estimation: Introduction

 Deep neural networks have achieved remarkable success in a wide range of applications, from image recognition to natural language processing.
 However, their deployment in risk-sensitive domains such as medical diagnosis, autonomous driving, and financial forecasting requires not only accurate predictions but also reliable estimates of predictive uncertainty~\cite{begoli2019need}.
 Accurate uncertainty estimation enables models to express confidence in their predictions, allowing practitioners to make informed decisions and to identify cases where the model may be less reliable.

-Monte Carlo Dropout~\cite{gal2016dropout} is a popular and practical technique for approximating predictive uncertainty in neural networks.
-By performing stochastic forward passes with dropout activated during inference, Monte Carlo Dropout samples from an approximate posterior distribution over the network's weights, enabling the estimation of both the mean prediction and the associated uncertainty.
+Monte Carlo (MC) Dropout~\cite{gal2016dropout} is a practical technique for approximating predictive uncertainty in neural networks.
+By running stochastic forward passes with dropout activated during inference, MC Dropout samples from an approximate posterior distribution over the network's weights, enabling estimation of the mean prediction and the associated uncertainty.
 This method offers a balance between computational efficiency and uncertainty estimation quality, making it suitable for large-scale applications.

-A common limitation of Monte Carlo Dropout is the use of fixed dropout rates during inference, typically the same rates used during training.
+A common limitation of MC Dropout is the use of fixed dropout rates during inference, typically the same rates used during training.
 These static dropout rates are applied uniformly across all layers and inputs, regardless of the varying characteristics of individual inputs and the differing sensitivities of network layers.
 This rigidity can lead to suboptimal uncertainty estimates~\cite{osband2016risk}: fixed dropout rates may either inject excessive noise, degrading the model's predictive performance, or fail to introduce sufficient variability to capture the true predictive uncertainty.

-As illustrated in Figure~\ref{fig:dropout_viz}, the way we estimate this uncertainty can dramatically affect our ability to identify truly challenging regions in tasks such as medical image segmentation.
-Traditional uncertainty estimation methods often produce overly diffuse uncertainty patterns that fail to distinguish between genuinely difficult decisions and simpler ones.
+As shown in Figure~\ref{fig:dropout_viz}, how uncertainty is estimated can dramatically affect our ability to identify challenging regions in tasks such as medical image segmentation.
+Traditional uncertainty estimation methods tend to produce overly diffuse uncertainty patterns, failing to separate genuinely difficult decisions from simpler ones.
 This limitation becomes particularly critical in medical applications, where highlighting truly uncertain regions can guide clinical attention to areas requiring additional scrutiny.